wellesley-cs230/wellesley-cs230.github.io/hw6.md

 Additionallyi, in your implementation: please,
 * Store both a reference to the front of the list **and the rear**.
 * Be sure to update these references appropriately when inserting/removing.
-* Use the reference to rear for fast removal from the very end of the list.
-That is, if someone wants to remove the last element in the list, use rear instead of iterating through the whole list.
+* Use the reference to rear for fast get/insertion/removal from the very end of the list (i.e. if someone wants to operate on the last element of the list, they shouldn't have to iterate over the whole list to find it).

 ## Task 3: Testing

 Please test your `DoublyLinkedList<T>` in a main method belonging to the same class.
-You can save your tests in `DoublyLinkedList.txt`.
+You can save your tests in `DoublyLinkedListTests.txt`.
 There's no need to test your `DoublyLinearNode<T>`.